Counselling

-People I’ve worked with have shared things like:
+People that I've worked with have said;

 “Jamie put me at ease right away and has given me the space to start exploring my emotional responses.
 I really feared talking about how I was feeling, but now really look forward to our sessions.”